NicoleNZ/Game-of-Life/README.md

-# Nicole's Game of Light
+# Nicole's Game of Light - My General Assembly Bootcamp Final Project - May 2021
 ## based on Conway's Game of Life

 This MERN app is a playable, galactic interpretation of Conway's Game of Life.
 It also contains functionality to record your favourite galaxies!
 Perfect for those budding astronomers out there.